-Yes No Source of Water (for reestablishment, establishment, or rehabilitation projects) Does the proposed mitigation site have a natural source of water (e.g., overbank flooding, precipitation, groundwater) sufficient to support a wetland and the target hydrology and functions and which does not involve maintenance over time? term taking into account climate change to the extent possible?
+Yes No Source of Water (for reestablishment, establishment, or 103 110 rehabilitation projects) Does the proposed mitigation site have a natural source of water (e.g., overbank flooding, precipitation, groundwater) sufficient to support a wetland and the target hydrology and functions and which does not involve maintenance over time?
+Will the source of water be sustainable and relatively predictable over the long term, considering climate change to the extent possible?
 Does the site include previous wetlands areas that can be restored (reestablished or rehabilitated)?
 Does the site have the necessary physical and soil features to maintain the desired hydroperiod?
 For example, sandy soils may not retain water long enough.
 Yes No Soils Is the soil free of contamination?
 For vegetative rehabilitation without soil supplements, does the soil have levels of organic material sufficient to support the targeted vegetation and functions?
-Yes No Landscape Position Will the proposed wetland have a HGM classification (riverine, depressional, lacustrine fringe, tidal fringe, mineral flats, organic flats, and slopes) appropriate for its position in the landscape, regardless of whether it is the same HGM class as the impacted we tland?
-Has the position of the site in relation to other wetlands, habitats, and and/or habitat linkages?
-Can the site address management problems that have been identified in watershed plans or similar (e.g., flooding, water quality, impervious surface. sedimentation)?
+Yes No Landscape Position Will the proposed wetland have an HGM classification (riverine, depressional, lacustrine fringe, tidal fringe, mineral flats, organic flats, and slopes) appropriate for its position in the landscape, regardless of whether it is the same HGM class as the impacted wetland?
+Has the position of the site in relation to other wetlands, habitats, and processes been considered and determined to provide habitat connectivity and/or habitat linkages?
+Can the site address management problems that have been identified in watershed plans or similar (e.g., flooding, water quality, impervious surface, sedimentation)?
 If the hydroperiod of the site has been significantly altered, does the project provide measures that restore it to the proper HGM class (e.g., remove berms or other barriers)?
 Yes No Land Use Is the wetland mitigation proposed for the site consistent with provisions of existing land-use plans, state wildlife action plans, zoning, etc.?
-Is the site tree from past land-use practices that may affect mitigation success (e.g., 1s site free from filling, permanent alteration of natural water flow 1 processes, attening, introduction of invasive species, etc.?)?
+Is the site free from past land-use practices that may affect mitigation success (e.g., is site free from filling, permanent alteration of natural water flow processes, ditching, introduction of invasive species, etc.?)?

 Yes No Buffers Does the site have adjacent upland or other habitats that provide a buffer of a minimum of 100' to protect existing and/or proposed wetlands for the long term (i.e., have future land uses, as well as current land uses, been considered?)?
 Yes No Invasive Species Are the site and adjacent areas relatively free of invasive species?
 Invasive species on adjoining properties are particularly problematic because the mitigation proponent has no control over them.
 Yes No Other Factors Long term maintenance (LTM) - Are there sufficient arrangements for LTM to ensure long term sustainability of the project?
 Site ownership - Is the site free of legal constraints that would either prevent or constrain long-term protection?
-Legal mechanisms for protection - Is it possible to obtain a conservation easement from the owner or can the property b transferred to a conservation organization?
-Deed restrictions highly undesirable except in limited circumstances.
+Legal mechanisms for protection - Is it possible to obtain a conservation easement from the owner or can the property be transferred to a conservation organization?
+Deed restrictions are highly undesirable except in limited circumstances.
 Is the site adequate distance from an airport?
 FAA has strict guidance on what can happen proximate to airports.
 The distance of concern is 2-5 miles depending on the airport.
-Other Factor rs to C onsider Are there any E protection and SA-liste construe d species present on the site?
-If so, the site may be a priority for ction activities may be limited.
-Cultural resour preservation ma of the resources rces - Is : ay be a b s. it likely that the site has historical or archaeological resources?
-If so, etter option than construction, depending on the extent and nature